 I’d like to explore the ways in which creative work is similar to working out.

 #1: Creative work requires routines.

 My friend Josh Stumpenhorst runs every day.
 Every.
 Day.
-It seems insane.
+It seems unfathomable.
 If he’s on vacation he runs.
 If he’s speaking at a conference, he runs.
 If it’s the day after Thanksgiving and his body wants to hibernate and it’s already below freezing in Illinois, he goes out there and runs.
-This has become a habit for Josh and, while I think it’s somewhat crazy, it works.
+This has become a habit for Josh and, while I think it’s somewhat bizarre, it works for him.

-Sometimes it’s working.
+Sometimes the creative process is easy.
 I sit down and get to work and things just click.
 Other times, it’s a full hour of never quite getting into the groove.
 But the end result is nearly always a finished product that I’m proud of.
 And, more importantly, I have developed a creative habit.